Patellar Tracking Disorder

 How is it treated?

-As your knee pain starts to decrease, begin stretching and strengthening your leg.
-Strengthening your thigh muscles can help keep the kneecap stable.
-Your doctor or physical therapist can help you plan an exercise program specifically for your condition.
+As your knee pain starts to decrease, do exercises to increase strength and flexibility in your leg and hip.
+Your doctor or a physical therapist can help you plan an exercise program that fits your condition.
 You will probably start with one or two exercises and add others over time.
-It is important to closely follow the instructions from your doctor or physical therapist.
+Make sure to closely follow the instructions you're given.

-Most people can gradually return to their previous activity level if they:
+Most people with patellar tracking disorder can slowly return to their previous activity level if they:

-Surgery is usually not needed for patellar tracking disorder.
-It is most often used when dislocation happens many times or other treatments have not worked.
-There are many types of surgery that can realign the kneecap and correct the tracking problem in some people.
+Surgery usually isn't needed for patellar tracking disorder.
+You may need surgery if your kneecap dislocates many times or other treatments haven't worked.
+There are several types of surgery that can correct a tracking problem.
 You and your doctor can decide which surgery is best for you.

 eMedicineHealth Medical Reference from Healthwise